The Asset Review (AR) round

 Tip: In a divorce, usually all items are of interest to both parties, so this round may not be needed or be used only to verify contents and values shown.

-For the Asset Review round, invite all divisees and include all listed assets.
 In this round, divisees click YES for items they may have an interest in, or NO for items that they are fine to see sold or donated.
 Any asset marked YES by even one divisee will appear in future division rounds.

 By the end of this round, you will have identified which items will be divided among participants and which can be sold or donated.
 Identifying unwanted items is a crucial step in clearing an estate, and for many families, these may make up the majority of assets.